As a teacher, you will need a solid classroom management plan if you want to avoid burnout.

 But, any good classroom manager knows that developing this internal driving force can be more difficult with younger children.

 Extrinsic rewards work really well in any primary setting and also lower secondary.
-This type of rewards system can help develop the deeper motivations in your students as well as have some fun in the process.
+This type of reward system can help develop deeper motivation and student engagement, as well as have some fun in the process.

 Implementing a Rewards System